kprabhakardba/3-tier-sample-tf/README.md

 # Terraform code to deploy three-tier architecture on azure

 ## NOTE:  Image 1 depicts the exact infra planned and due to time contraints I've added the Terraform IAC for one zone/one region.
 We can run the same same infra in couple of regions and do a peering or configure the resources as ACTIVE and PASSIVE.
+## Current IAC image is about the IAC avaialble in the repo which creates the infra as per this diagram.
+## 3 tier image is the actual intended image.

 ## What is three-tier architecture?
 Three-tier architecture is a well-established software application architecture that organizes applications into three logical and physical computing tiers: the presentation tier, or user interface; the application tier, where data is processed; and the data tier, where the data associated with the application is stored and managed.